Exams guidance

 Conducting exams

-Instructions for conducting exams within your school, including invigilation and use of calculators, can be found in JCQ’s ICE document (external link).
+Further instructions for conducting exams within your school, including conflicts of interest and use of calculators, can be found in JCQ’s ICE document (external link).

 You can use bilingual dictionaries in all our exams except: